Kindergarten and Elementary Pédagogie de l'Immersion Française (B.Ed.) (120 credits)

 EDEE 355 | Classroom-based Evaluation. | 3 |

 Classroom-based Evaluation.
-Terms offered: this course is not currently offered.
-The role of evaluation within kindergarten/elementary school programs.
+Terms offered: Summer 2025 The role of evaluation within kindergarten/elementary school programs.
 Topics include the kinds of information needed, different techniques for collecting that information, and ways of interpreting it to make educational decisions.
 Principles and a variety of methods for evaluation are discussed and practiced. | ||

 EDER 360 | Culture and Citizenship in Quebec Context (K/Elem). | 2 |